tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

     Connection closed by foreign host.
     ```

-## Emulator command reference
+## II.
+Emulator Command Reference

-### General commands
+### 1. General Commands

 - `avd {stop|start|status|name}`

     Query, control and manage the virtual device, as follows:

     - stop: Stop the execution of the device.
     - start: Start the execution of the device.